 The National Order of Merit was established in 1963 by General de Gaulle to reward citizens who have distinguished themselves through service to the Nation.

-Still "in its infancy", the ITER project offers Françoise a different challenge from the positions that she held as Head of Human Resources at CEA/DAM Île de France Research Center and at the National Institute for Research in Computer Science and Control (INRIA) between 2002 and 2007.
+Still "in its infancy," the ITER Project offers Françoise a different challenge from the positions that she held as Head of Human Resources at the CEA/DAM Île de France Research Center and at the National Institute for Research in Computer Science and Control (INRIA) between 2002 and 2007.

 "In my previous jobs, the structures had been established for a long time.
-The challenge was to fit initiatives into them — like promoting gender parity in science, implementing the European Charter for researcher, establishing a policy for handicapped personnel or creating a HR Department from scratch at INRIA.
-Here at ITER, there's room, and need, for invention and innovative tools "that take into account the best practices to serve an international project".
+The challenge was to fit initiatives into them—like promoting gender parity in science, implementing the European Charter for researcher, establishing a policy for handicapped personnel or creating a Human Resources Department from scratch at INRIA.
+Here at ITER, there's room, and need, for invention and innovative tools "that take into account the best practices to serve an international project."

 return to Newsline #109